jimz011/homekit-infused/docs/installation.md

   - Delete the contents from your `/www/community/light-popup/` folder and copy the .js file from my repo into there
   - Delete the contents from your `/www/community/thermostat-popup/` folder and copy the .js file from my repo into there I am still looking into this, however without the slight changes I made to this card it might look bad or not work the way it is supposed to.
 Please do this, it is relatively simple!

-- If you need any of the custom_components you can copy them (the imap sensor is only needed for hotmail/outlook users, rdw is only for Dutch citizens with a car and you can take the xbox one component if you do not have hass.io as you can't install addons without hassio)
+- If you need any of the custom_components you can copy them (the imap sensor is only needed for hotmail/outlook users, rdw is only for Dutch citizens with a car) If you don't need any of these skip this.

 - Now choose your layout.
 You have the choice between the following frontpage layouts:
   1. Default (two large photos and a smaller photo in the middle)
   2. 2-persons (two large photos, no middle photo)
   3. 4-persons (four large photos)
   4. 4-persons (two large photos, two smaller photos)
-- If you have chosen your layout, please do the following, the number corresponds to the number in the list above.
+- If you have chosen your layout, please do the following: Copy the chosen template from the `/addons/views/` folder (found on the repo) to your `/lovelace/views/` folder.
-  1. You don't need to do anything, this is the default setting
-  2. You will need to copy `00.frontpage_two_persons.yaml` from the addons (found on the repo) to your `/lovelace/views/` folder.
 You MUST remove the `00.frontpage.yaml` file which comes by default!
-  3. You will need to copy `00.frontpage_four_persons_large_large.yaml` from the addons (found on the repo) to your `lovelace/views/` folder.
-You MUST remove the `00.frontpage.yaml` file which comes by default!
-  4. You will need to copy `00.frontpage_four_persons_large_small.yaml` from the addons (found on the repo) to your `lovelace/views/` folder.
-You MUST remove the `00.frontpage.yaml` file which comes by default!

-Note: the `/esphome/` folder is there as an example for you to use if you happen to use ESPHome.
-If you need examples of how I did things please check out my personal branch (you can find a link on my repo's homepage).
+Note: If you need examples for any or this you can always check out my personal branch (just go the the main page of this repo and then select branch: personal from the dropdown menu).
 The copying process should now be completed and we can move on to the configuration part.

 I am pretty sure you are already quite some time at this, maybe you should take a break now?
 XD!